 “Put sturdy play toys on a rug for kids to try-before-they-buy and also to keep them occupied while their parent do some more browsing.”

-Avoid putting things on the ground
+Avoid putting small items on the ground

 “Some people find it hard to bend down for any length of time.
 Put items on tables, benches, boxes, crates, stairs, ledges, etc. If you run out of tables though, spread a blanket or sheet on the ground to arrange your items.
 As soon as you have some room on a table though, bring them up off the ground.”

-Place housewares/home decor on tables
+Place housewares/home décor on tables